 For further information on each of these ABA options, follow the links below, or:

-The on-campus program offers a one-year program including completion of the VCS, an Intensive Practicum, and a Master’s Degree in Special Education.
-Students will complete coursework on campus on 3-4 evenings a week, while completing 25 hours per week of an Intensive Practicum.
+The ABA On Campus Program offers a one-year program including completion of the VCS, an Intensive Practicum, and a Master’s Degree in Special Education.
+Students will complete coursework on campus 3-4 evenings a week, while also completing 25 hours per week of an Intensive Practicum.
 At the end of this one-year, full-time graduate program, students will have met all coursework and practicum requirements to apply to sit for the BCBA certification exam.

-The ABA Distance Ed program is a one- to three- year program designed for working professionals and students not wishing or unable to come to campus for classes.
-Students complete the VCS and an optional Intensive Practicum over one or two years.
+The ABA Online Program is designed for working professionals and students not wishing or unable to come to campus for classes.
+Students complete the VCS and an optional Intensive Practicum over one year.
 Students also have the option of earning an M.Ed. in Special Education through an additional year of coursework.
-The distance ed program utilizes state of the art distance education technology that maximizes opportunities for high-quality participation with instructors and peers.
+The online program utilizes state of the art online education technology that maximizes opportunities for high-quality participation with instructors and peers.
 Students need only a reliable internet connection, a headset, and a computer to participate in real-time classes held in the late afternoons.